jaffster595/DB-Auto-Org-Chart/README.md

 It makes one API call per day at 8PM and saves the acquired data within employee_data.json, which sits securely within the app service.
 When someone visits the org chart, it displays the Org data based upon the contents of employee_data.json rather than making constant API calls via Graph API.
 This way it makes a single API request, once per day, rather than making constant requests each time someone visit the page.
 This not only reduces the amount of traffic caused by this application, but also makes it faster and more responsive.

 ## Prerequisites
-1. Python 3.8 or higher (Created with Python 3.10)
+1. Python 3.8 or higher (Created with Python 3.10, so start there if unsure)
-2. An Azure AD tenant with appropriate permissions
+2. An Azure AD tenant with appropriate permissions to:
+  a.
+Register an App in Azure for Graph API
+  b.
+Create an App Service in Azure (optional but recommended)
 3. Azure AD App Registration with User.Read.All permissions and admin consent (a guide to set this up is below)

 ## Local installation